maimul/maimul/README.md

 - 👋 Hi, I’m @maimul
 - 👀 My personal interest are technologies, machine learning, coding, minimalist and sustainable energy.
 - 🌱 Always learning and exploring.
+Open minded and deep thinker.
 - 🎯 I would love to work for people or organization that has meaningful impact, ambitious, understanding and has a great mindset.

 <!---